 The central ritual for all pilgrims attending the Kumbh Mela is bathing or having a dip in the river of the pilgrimage sites.

 Before devotes can enter the river, it is the saints who bathe first accompanied by a large celebratory procession.

 The reason for bathing in the river is to attain Moksha (Salvation) – liberation from life’s rebirth cycles.
 It is also known that dipping in the sacred river water frees a person of their sins and helps them gain self-purity.

 2. Feasts and festivities

 As part of the religion’s tradition, many pilgrims walk barefoot for a considerable distance to arrive at the mela.

 They also practice fasting and break them with celebratory feasts.
-These feasts involve a number of people who sit in rows and share community meals.
+These feasts involve many people who sit in rows and share community meals.
 The meals are made by volunteers or sponsored by certain companies.

 Various cultural activities also occur at the Kumbh Mela.
-It includes exhibitions of Indian arts, classical dances, musical performances, and spiritual discourses.
+It includes exhibitions of Indian art, classical dances, musical performances, and spiritual discourses.

 Although Kumbh Mela is known to be the largest peaceful gathering in the world, it is not free from the hysteria surrounding it.

 Unfortunately, with millions of people attending the mela, the sites have been part of several stampedes.
 In the year 1820, the stampede at Haridwar claimed the lives of 485 people.